 Continous Ink Jet (CIJ) Technology

-Continuous Ink Jet systems (CIJ) work by expelling electrically charged ink droplets from a printhead nozzle and passing them through an electric field.
+Continuous Ink Jet systems (CIJ), or Industrial inkjet printers, work by expelling electrically charged ink droplets from a printhead nozzle and passing them through an electric field.

 The ink jet is broken into drops inside the chamber through a pulse from the piezoelectric crystal.
 Droplets that are required for printing are charged by an electrode as they break off from the ink jet, and the printer re-circulates the rest.